Talk a Good Game

-Talk a Good Game is the fourth studio album by American singer Kelly Rowland.
-Formerly titled Year of the Woman, the album was released on June 14, 2013 through Universal Republic and its affiliated record labels.
-Incorporating a base core of R&B and pop music, Talk a Good Game was influenced by the likes of Whitney Houston, Marvin Gaye and Stevie Wonder amongst other of Rowland's idols.
-Rowland wanted the album to be a celebration of womanhood and referred to the record as her most personal album to date.
-On the album, she co-wrote all but one song, "Freak", a cover of the same 2010 song by entertainer Jamie Foxx from his fourth studio album Best Night of My Life.
-A deluxe edition, and Target-exclusive edition of the album featuring bonus tracks, was released simultaneously alongside the twelve-track standard edition.
+Talk a Good Game is the fourth studio album by the American singer Kelly Rowland.
+Formerly titled Year of the Woman, the album was released on June 18, 2013, by Universal Republic and its affiliated record labels.
+Incorporating a base core of R&B and pop music, Talk a Good Game was influenced by the likes of Whitney Houston, Marvin Gaye and Stevie Wonder among Rowland's other idols.
+She wanted the album to be a celebration of womanhood and referred to the record as her most personal album to date.
+On the album, she co-wrote all but one song, "Freak", a cover version of the 2010 song by the entertainer Jamie Foxx from his fourth studio album Best Night of My Life.
+A deluxe edition, and a Target-exclusive edition of the album with bonus tracks, were released simultaneously with the twelve-track standard edition.